schambig/holbertonschool-printf/README.md

 ## Description
 This custom function, which we named _printf(), emulates some of the funtionalities of the builtin C printf() function.

-The  function  _printf()  writes  output to the standard output.
-The function writes under the control of a format string that specifies how subsequent arguments are converted for output.
+The  function  _printf() prints strings to the standard output.
+The function prints under the control of a format string that specifies how subsequent arguments are converted for output.

 Prototype: int _printf(const char *, ...);